-The Bald Head Walk Trail is just a quick 10-minute drive south of Albany, itself 5 hours south of Perth.
+The Bald Head Walk Trail is just a quick 10-minute drive south of Albany, itself five hours south of Perth.
 To get there from Albany you just head east along Princess Royal Dr, before jumping on Frenchman Bay Rd, Salmon Hole Rd and finally Murray Rd, where you’ll find the well sign-posted beginning of the trail and carpark.

 Come prepared for a long day’s walking – the trail is a mix of boardwalk sections, packed limestone paths and hard granite sections, with some steep and difficult sections.
 TrailsWA recommends a minimum of 2L of water per person, sturdy shoes, sun protection (hat, sunscreen, glasses), insect repellent, first aid kit, snacks and clothes suitable to the conditions (check ahead!).

 As we mentioned, it’s part of the Torndirrup National Park which almost needs a whole extra day or more to explore properly.
 There are incredible coastal rock formations like the Natural Bridge, The Gap and The Blowholes, along with some wonderfully un-touched beaches like Misery Beach and Salmon Pools.

-Tackle the trail unfit – At almost 13km and with so many steep and difficult sections, this truly is a trail for competent – and confident – walkers.
+Tackle the trail unfit – At almost 13km return and with so many steep and difficult sections, this truly is a trail for competent – and confident – walkers.